AndreaMariani-AM/DSG/02_timeseries_denoising.md

 - The decision between mean-smoothing and gaussian-smoothing filters is application specific.
 Both useful when noise around the signal is gaussian

+- You'll see later that, thanks to **convolution theorem**, using `convolution` with a gaussian kernel is a better approach that this mean-smoothing approach.
 ## Gaussian-smooth a spike time series

 - This is basically just convolving a spike time series with a gaussian window, aka smoothing out the spikes.